 Building Back Better

-Recovering from the 2013 Flood continues to be a multi-year commitment for Boulder County, the municipalities and our community as a whole.
+Recovering from the 2013 Flood is a multi-year commitment for Boulder County, the municipalities, and our community as a whole.
 Boulder County is committed to building back stronger and more resilient than before.

 Flood Recovery Assistance Funds